apache/systemds/docs/dml-language-reference.md

     hadoop jar SystemML.jar -f test.dml –debug

-You can see the line numbers in your DML script by “list” (or simply “l”) command:
+You can see the line numbers in your DML script by "list" (or simply "l") command:

     (SystemMLdb) l
     line    1: A = matrix("1 2 3 4 5 6", rows=3, cols=2)